nemanja-curcic-dev/tabski-task/README.md

 `npm install`
 * Run command
 `npm run test`
+* Be sure to run Node version v16.16.0 and above (for previous ones it may not work)

 ### Accessing the API
 * The api can be accessed on http://localhost:4000/graphql